cezszym/react-portafortuna/README.md

 # Next TO DO

-## Arrow down partial:

-👉 Add sroll method

 ## Our Passion section:

+👉 Optimaze image
 ☑️ Left part with text

+## Arrow down partial:

+☑️ Add sroll method

 ## Menu bar: